igwgames/nes-starter-kit/guide/section_1/nes_miscellany.md

 reserves 128 kilobytes of space) but we have to do some tricks to make this work.

 We do this by separating the code into multiple banks - these are 16 kilobyte sections of code.
-There is one 16 kilobyte bank that is always loaded (Sometimes called the `kernel`, or the fixed bank) - we put all of our most heavily used code in this.
+The NES can have two of these banks loaded at once.
+The first 16 kilobyte bank is always loaded (It is sometimes called the `kernel`, or the fixed bank) - we put all of our most heavily used code in this.

-There is also a second bank - this one can have any one of the other 7 banks loaded into it.
+There is also a second slot for a bank- this one can have any one of the other 7 banks loaded into it.
 We put most of our code (and other data, such as maps) into one of the other 7 banks, then call the function in a special way that knows how to access the correct bank.

 To set which bank to put code into, we use the `CODE_BANK()` macro, with a number placed into it.
 If this is used at the top of a code file, all code winds up in that